 In this series of posts we look at the concept of ‘long service leave’ (LSL) within each respective State and Territory.
 If you’re thinking about what entitlements you have to LSL and pro-rata, you’ve come to the right place.
 For an overview of LSL entitlements in general, click here.

 In 2018, the Victorian Government made significant changes to long service legislation.
 The primary focus of these reforms was to make the provisions more suitable for women, parents and carers.

-LSL entitlements in Victoria is governed by the Long Service Leave Act 1992 (“the Act).
+As of November 1 2018, LSL entitlements in Victoria are governed by the Long Service Leave Act 2018.
 The Act states that;

-To calculate your LSL payment within Victoria, click here
+Furthermore, if you want to calculate your LSL payment within Victoria, click here.

 Still unsure what you’re entitlements are?
 Contact a LawPath consultant on 1800LAWPATH to learn more about Long Service Leave.